The Wellness Center is comprised of four departments, Counseling Services & Alcohol & Drug Education, Disability Services (LAP), and Health Services.

 Through a partnership with AtlantiCare Regional Medical Center, Health Services is staffed by one physician, two nurse practitioners, and two registered nurses.
 Health Services is an acute care clinic, located in West Quad 108, open to all currently enrolled Stockton students with no fees or insurance required for the services rendered.
 In addition to the clinic, Health Services also has a Nutritionist, Health Educator, and His and Her Healthy Options.

-A team of professionals in the Learning Access Program is available to assist Stockton students and faculty so that individuals with physical, learning and/or psychological disabilities can participate fully in the life of the College community.
+A team of professionals in the Learning Access Program is available to assist Stockton students, faculty, and staff so that individuals with physical, learning and/or psychological disabilities can participate fully in the life of the University community.

 Services provided through this office (and through referral to other offices) include: